Data Protection Program

 Risk, maturity & monitoring

 Visma and our products are constantly evolving.
-To ensure that we comply with applicable privacy and security legislation while meeting our customers' trust and expectations, Visma has implemented an assessment program.
+To ensure that we comply with applicable data protection legislation while meeting our customers' trust and expectations, Visma has implemented an assessment program.
 The assessments give us insight into the actual risks related to the product/service.

-For any software service we launch in the market, we conduct and review a mandatory privacy and security assessment.
+For most software service we launch in the market, we conduct and review a mandatory data protection assessment.
 The assessments consist of detailed requirements with questions and answers.
 The assessments are updated regularly.

 Incident handling